NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Channel The Godmind.md

 * * *

 You tap into the Godmind's collective cognitive well, rapidly parsing near-infinite variables to read your surroundings.
-For 1 minute, you gain precise motion sense out to 60 feet, you can see invisible creatures and objects, and you gain the effects of a 9th-rank [[Spells/Truesight|Truesight]].
+For 1 minute, you gain precise motion sense out to 60 feet, you can see invisible creatures and objects, and you gain the effects of a 9th-rank [[Truesight|Truesight]].

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*